ibm-cloud-docs/cloud-databases/howto-cbr.md

 Rules restrict access to specific cloud resources based on resource attributes and contexts.
 A created rule can accept up to 2,000 IP/CIDR values for private endpoints and up to 2,000 IP/CIDR values for public endpoints.
 This limit is specfic to {{site.data.keyword.databases-for}}.
 Other {{site.data.keyword.cloud}} service limits may vary.

 {{site.data.keyword.databases-for}} does not support IPv6 addresses.
 If an IPv6 address is included, it will be ignored.

+Full Closure of Access to Non-Allowlisted Endpoints: To provide a more robust security framework, we have implemented a significant change in access control for public and private endpoints.
+Going forward, access to both public and private endpoints that are not explicitly allowlisted will be fully closed.
+This restriction ensures only authorized access to your endpoints, minimizing the risk of unauthorized access.
+{: important}

 ### Creating rules in the UI
 {: #rules-ui}